Sousini/sousini/README.md

 </p>

-🎓 Computer science student at University of Minho
+🎓 Computer science graduate from University of Minho

 🕹 I also love to play video games